 For families, mv Evolution's Kids Club arranges activities like movie nights and star-gazing.
 Child-oriented guides keep kids' expedition journals and offer tailored learning activities.
 A PlayStation console is found in the library plus a wide range of movies and board games for children.
 Kids' menus are served during family-themed voyages.

-Ship's "open bridge" policy allows passengers to visit the Wheelhouse and meet the Captain / crew on duty and learn about vessel's operation and navigation equipment.
+Ship's "open bridge" policy allows passengers to visit the Wheelhouse and meet the Captain/crew on duty and learn about the vessel's operation and navigation equipment.
 Each day, naturalist guides give briefings and port talks on scheduled events and about the human and natural history of Galapagos Islands.